 Note regarding 'Audio Recording Part 2': this session contained more Q & A than the first session so if you can hear yourself recorded and would like this part removed then please do let us know via our email (email@example.com) and we can do that for you.

-In collaboration with the Centre for the Study of Women and Gender (CSWG).
+A collaboration with the Centre for the Study of Women and Gender (CSWG).

 This event celebrated and launched the book Queer Asia: Decolonising and Reimagining Sexuality and Gender.
 As well as the book launch, there was a discussion with editors J. Daniel Luther and Jennifer Ung Loh.